-- Check these trips to Rovaniemi in Lapland
+- Check these trips to Rovaniemi or Kemi tours in Lapland.

 As well as these Christmassy activities, there’s plenty of other things to dig your teeth into at the Santa Claus Holiday Village.
 Not just literally at the many restaurants, cafés and bars, but with fun Arctic rides.

 Visit the Arctic Circle Snowmobile Park to take on a snowmobiling excursion in the Lappish wilderness.
 These are guided tours so you can take in the scenery from a different perspective.